 Bob replied, “Dude, she was as old as your mom.
 Plus, she worked for the cable company, so that doesn’t really count.
 Okay, so who else?”

 “Hmm… oh, I remember.”
-His mustache-wearing friend pushed an imaginary button.
+Magnum stroked his mustache.
 “These girls rang our doorbell and I invited them inside.”

 “You mean the ones selling cookies?”
 Bob shook his head.
 “The Girl Scout and her mom?
-Come on.”
+Come on, man.”

 The three of them sat in silence, racking their brains.

 “You see my point now?
 We had a pathetic year.”
 Bob glanced at Magnum and then Zabka to make sure they absorbed the gravity of it all.
 “Did anyone even get laid?”

 Magnum moved like he was going to say something.

 “Your hand doesn’t count, Magnum.”
 Bob made a circle with his hand.
 “We had zero, zip, nada, none.
 Zero fucks.”

 “Okay, Bob,” Zabka responded.
 “You made your damn point.
 The closest we got was your cock-n-mouth tryst with Earthshaker.
 I agree, it’s embarrassing.”

 “All that aside, here’s the good news — it’s a new year and we’re in a new house.
 We’ve officially hit the reset button.
 Plus it’s our last year in college.
 We need to go out on a high note.”